 3 - Rigging questions

-0.1 Can I use the models created with ManuelbastioniLAB for commercial 2D comics, 2D videos, 2D illustrations?
+0.1 Can I use 2D renderings of the models created with ManuelbastioniLAB for commercial 2D comics, 2D videos, 2D illustrations?

 Some browsers, for example Safari, have an option to decompress zip files automatically on download.
 You should change this in your preferences.